-If Montgomery County Schools have a two-hour delay, classes begin promptly at 10:00 a.m.
+If MCPS has a two-hour delay, classes begin promptly at 10:00 a.m.
 Morning-Care will begin one-half hour before school begins, even if delayed.
-Please do not leave children at school unsupervised before Morning-Care begins as no one is in the building and the doors will be locked.
+Please do not leave children at school unsupervised before Morning Care begins as no one is in the building and the doors will be locked.